prachi0112/Motion_detection/README.md

 # Motion_detection
-It detects the moving bodies in a video.
+This code detects the motion in a video and shows rectangular frame around the moving objects.